 7. Make beaded jewellery from a kit

-If you would rather not touch the house, a beginner jewellery kit — beads, wire, clasps and instructions — is a calm, self-contained weekend craft.
-You finish with something you can wear or give away.
+If you would rather not work on the house, a beginner jewellery kit — beads, wire or cord, clasps, and instructions — is a calm, self-contained weekend craft.
+You finish with something you can wear or give away, and the skill carries over to future projects.

 8. Start a small herb garden

-A windowsill row of basil, mint and coriander needs only pots, compost and seed or seedlings.
+A windowsill row of basil, mint, and coriander needs only pots with drainage holes, a free-draining compost mix, and seed or seedlings.
 It is quick to set up, useful in the kitchen, and a gentle introduction to keeping plants alive.
+The single most common mistake is overwatering — water when the top 2 cm of compost feels dry, not on a fixed schedule.

-Battery or solar string lights need no wiring.
-A line of them along a fence, a balcony rail or a shelf changes the mood of a space after dark for very little money and almost no skill.
+Battery or solar string lights need no wiring, no electrician, and no commitment.
+A run of warm-white LEDs along a fence, balcony rail, or shelf changes the mood of a space after dark for very little money and almost no installation skill.
+Solar versions need a spot that receives at least four hours of direct sun during the day to charge fully; battery versions are flexible but need occasional battery changes.

 10. Declutter and reorganise one room

-Not glamorous, but the highest return of anything here.
-Pick a single room, sort everything into keep, donate and discard, and put back only what belongs.
-The result is a visibly better space with no money spent at all.
+Not glamorous, but the highest measurable return of anything on this list.
+Pick a single room — not the whole house.
+Sort everything into three categories: keep, donate, and discard.
+Put back only what belongs in that room.
+The result is a visibly improved space with no money spent and no tools required.

 Comments (0)